 The country’s public healthcare system focuses on disease prevention.
-Botswana has had one of the highest HIV/AIDS prevalence, so a number of non-governmental organisations and public health facilities provide related services, such as counselling and testing.
+Botswana has had one of the highest HIV/AIDS counts in the world, so a number of non-governmental organisations and public health facilities provide related services, such as counselling and testing.

 Expats should carry identification and proof of medical insurance to avoid being taken to a public facility in an emergency.